City Goal Area

 As the city grew, the service provided by the bus company grew, too.
 Keeping up with the city's growth in the post-World War II years proved increasingly difficult.
 By the early 1960s, urban transit buses had become highly efficient means of transporting people in mass numbers, but operating costs were climbing steadily.
 The place of the automobile in most people's daily lives, meanwhile, had become paramount.
 It had become nearly impossible for private operators to turn a profit in mass transit.
 Recognizing that the most efficient automobile could not serve every person's needs, the federal government offered substantial support and financial assistance to local governments willing to take the reins of mass transit.
 On January 1, 1965, Albuquerque became the first city to take advantage of the offer, and acquired the Albuquerque Bus Co. and the smaller Suburban Lines.

-In the late 1970s, the fixed route bus service was complemented by a paratransit service for the mobility impaired.
-The offering in Albuquerque of curb to curb service to persons unable to board and use regular buses preceded by more than a decade the Americans with Disabilities Act requirement to do so.
-Other services were soon added by ABQ RIDE, such as shuttles inside the New Mexico State Fair and the Luminaria Tours.
+In the late 1970s, the fixed route bus service was complemented by an Elderly and Handicapped service for the mobility impaired.
+By the 1990s, the offering in Albuquerque of curb to curb service to persons unable to board and use regular buses eventually turned into the Sun Van program, which fulfilled a requirement by the Americans with Disabilities Act (ADA).

-The continuing challenge for ABQ RIDE is to keep up with population growth, ever wider urban boundaries, and problems such as traffic congestion and air pollution that can be directly traced to the preponderance of the occupant vehicle as the travel mode of choice for too many people.
+The continuing challenge for ABQ RIDE is to keep up with population growth, ever wider urban boundaries, and problems such as traffic congestion and air pollution that can be directly traced to the growth of automobiles as travel mode of choice for too many people.
 Here in the 21st century, however, public transit has become a more viable alternative for a growing number of commuters and people who cannot or would rather not rely on the automobile as their sole means of getting about town.

 ABQ RIDE today in Albuquerque means cleaner, compressed natural gas fueled vehicles, expanded hours of service made possible by a dedicated gross receipts tax increment, customer information on bus travel, and other alternate modes of travel, such as ride-sharing, bicycling, and walking.
 The new Alvarado Transportation Center in Downtown Albuquerque is not only an intermodal transportation hub, but also occupies the same site as the grand old Alvarado Hotel and shares a very similar design.